-In April of this year, my husband and I celebrated our 21st wedding anniversary.
-We wanted something extra special and decided to celebrate in style on a Viking River Cruise.
-This was by far our biggest anniversary celebration and one we were super excited for.
+When my husband and I celebrated our 21st wedding anniversary, we wanted something extra special and decided to celebrate in style on a Viking River Cruise.
+This was by far our biggest anniversary celebration and one we were super excited about.

 Half the fun (okay, an 1/8th of the fun) was researching the different options and choosing our river cruise.
 After spending many hours on the Viking Cruises website, we chose the Danube Waltz Viking River Cruise.

 Danube River Cruise – Viking Journey from Passau to Budapest

 Danube Waltz River Cruise – Our Viking Journey from Passau to Budapest

 The Danube Waltz Cruise was my second river cruise.
 I previously sailed on the Rhine Getaway Christmas Cruise with Viking Cruises.

 This 8-day Danube itinerary reveals the highlights of Passau, Vienna, Bratislava, and Budapest while cruising leisurely through spectacular scenery.
 A Viking Danube River Cruise offers views and visits to enchanting castles, gorgeous landscapes, and fairy-tale villages.
 We knew this would be a trip of a lifetime.